 In a nutshell: We believe two engines are better than one, and we use our own technology to detect threats to your computer that might otherwise be missed.
 But we won’t compromise efficiency in this process — Emsisoft works to keep your memory clean and uncluttered, and to detect threats at optimal speeds.
-To see some numbers about the real power of the second scan engine in our products, please see this article from earlier this year.
+To see some numbers about the real power of the second scan engine in our products, please see this article.

-Here is a quick rundown of the available scan methods on Emsisoft Emergency Kit, as well as Emsisoft Anti-malware and Emsisoft Internet Security:
+Here is a quick rundown of the scan methods available in Emsisoft Anti-Malware and Emsisoft Emergency Kit:

-Quick scan quickly gives you an overview of any active infections on your computer.
+Quick Scan quickly gives you an overview of any active infections on your computer.
 It does so by scanning through all running programs and their modules.
-Quick scan also completes something called a “trace scan.”
-Traces are known file and registry- paths of malware infection.
+Quick Scan also completes something called a “trace scan.”
+Traces are known file and registry- paths of malware infections.
 In simpler terms, it’s an antivirus scan that looks for a trace left behind by malware in order to locate it.

-Additionally, quick scan checks installed drivers for active rootkits.
+Additionally, Quick Scan checks installed drivers for active rootkits.
 A rootkit is a type of malicious software that hides certain files or registry keys from normal methods of detection so that it continues to have access to your computer.
-We’ll discuss rootkits and how they work further when we review the custom scan features.
+More on rootkits later!

-We recommend a malware scan as the default scan when you suspect an active infection on your system.
+We recommend a Malware Scan as the default scan when you suspect an active infection on your system.
 The malware scan does not detect inactive malware files, but luckily inactive files are non-active threats.
-These files can simply be deleted with a stroke of a key, like the Word document for a meeting long past or an unflattering vacation photo.
+These files can simply be deleted with the stroke of a key.

-Since the default mode of custom scan is set to perform a complete, full scan, use this option if you want to do a very thorough malware search and scan all files on all drives of your computer.
-The custom scan takes a significant amount of time to complete, and it isn’t recommended for frequent or daily use.
+By default, Custom Scan performs a complete, full scan.
+Use this option if you want to do a very thorough malware search and scan all files on all drives of your computer.
+The Custom Scan takes a significant amount of time to complete, and it isn’t recommended for frequent or daily use.
 It’s the kind of scan you should run a few times a year to be absolutely sure nothing is hiding around on your computer.

 One of the great features of a custom scan is that you can control your scanning settings.
 If you look at the custom scan settings dialog you’ll see all of your options.
 Some of them are enabled by default and others aren’t.
 Knowledge is the key to knowing what you need and what you don’t, but we have the best options selected for the everyday user.
 We’ll detail the options below so that you can familiarize yourself with what may or may not be appropriate for your scanning needs.

-A normal file scan uses Windows APIs (Application Program Interface) to read files.
-Think of an API as the foundation for building software applications, that is built of routines and protocols.
+A normal file scan uses Windows APIs (Application Program Interfaces) to read files.
+Essentially a set of routines and protocols, an API is the foundation for building software applications.

 What are rootkits?